Fact vs Fiction

 Truth

 According to the US Census Bureau and FBI, in 2023 there were 1,218,467 violent crimes (Assault, Domestic Violence, Robbery, Homicide, Sexual Offense) committed in the United States.
-Out of the 1.2 million violent crimes, 2,431 were committed by illegal aliens.
+Out of the 1.2 million violent crimes, 2,431 were committed by undocumented immigrants.
 That is .19% of the total.
-In other words, less than 1% of violent crimes were committed by illegal aliens.
+In other words, less than half of 1% of violent crimes were committed by undocumented immigrants.

 Fiction